jbird55044/jquery-salary-calculator/README.md

 _Duration: Weekend Sprint_

-This application allows you to calculate Salaries.  blah blah blah
+This application allows you to calculate Salaries.
+Employee and associated information are stored in temporary tables.
+The version of application does not retain information upon terminating.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.JamesDBird.me)

 ## Screen Shot